 - It takes like 2 months for your points to post because Amex delays points on a 2-cycle period, which sucks

-- Some peeps don’t find the transfer partners to be “the best” (that honor would go to Chase), though they certainly have their uses
+- Some peeps don’t find the transfer partners to be “the best” (that honor would go to Chase), though they certainly have their uses and are quickly improving

 - You have to activate many of the bennies, like selecting an airline or adding Gogo passes or Amex Offers to your account – they are NOT automatic